rzc0d3r/ESET-KeyGen/README.md

 # ESET-KeyGen
-ESET-KeyGen - Key generator for ESET Antivirus (last test was on 25.09.2023 at 15:05)
+ESET-KeyGen - Trial-Key generator for ESET Antivirus (last test was on 25.09.2023 at 15:05)

 # How to use